I love a good recipe shortcut, and this delicious Stuffed Mushroom Casserole transforms my family’s favorite appetizer into a super easy casserole!

 - fresh parsley to garnish

-- Bring a pan or skillet to medium-high heat with 1/2 TBSP of butter and sauté onion until translucent, then add garlic and mushrooms and cook until golden and tender, adding the remaining 1/2 TBSP of butter if the veggies start to stick.
+Bring a pan or skillet to medium-high heat with 1 TBSP of butter and sauté onion until translucent, then add garlic and mushrooms and cook until golden and tender, adding a little extra of butter (as needed) if the veggies start to stick.

 Any stroganoff fans in the house?
 This recipe is also super duper stellar with a spoonful of light sour cream swirled in just before serving.
 YUM!